 As used throughout this Policy, “University” refers to the University of Virginia, including its Medical Center and the College at Wise.

-The University will not tolerate discrimination or harassment in the workplace, academic setting or in its programs or activities based on age, color, disability, gender identity, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status, or family medical or genetic information.
+The University will not tolerate discrimination or harassment in the workplace, academic setting or in its programs or activities based on age, color, disability, gender identity or expression, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status, or family medical or genetic information.
 This policy is intended to be consistent with applicable federal and state laws and state and University policies.
 The Office for Equal Opportunity and Civil Rights (EOCR) is responsible for enforcing this policy on behalf of the University and has complaint procedures available to do so.

 Effective March 30, 2015, this Policy does not address sexual assault, sexual exploitation, intimate partner violence, stalking, or sexual or gender-based harassment.
-Those categories of prohibited conduct are now governed by HRM-041, Policy on Sexual and Gender-Based Harassment and Other Forms of Interpersonal Violence (“Title IX policy”), which also establishes separate procedures that outline reporting options and explain how the University assesses, investigates and resolves reports of such prohibited conduct against students (Appendix A) and employees (Appendix B).
+Those categories of prohibited conduct are now governed by HRM-041: Policy on Sexual and Gender-Based Harassment and Other Forms of Interpersonal Violence (“Title IX policy”), which also establishes separate procedures that outline reporting options and explain how the University assesses, investigates and resolves reports of such prohibited conduct against students (Appendix A) and employees (Appendix B).
 The Title IX policy and related procedures supersede any conflicting information contained in this Policy or the PADHR Complaint Procedures with respect to the conduct the Title IX policy specifically prohibits.

 All members of management, supervisors, faculty and University, classified and Medical Center staff are responsible for successfully completing the University’s non-discrimination, anti-harassment, and anti-retaliation training at least every two years.

 - explaining this Policy to persons under their supervision;